GEG-ETHZ/ReEDS/README.md

 ReEDS is developed and maintained by the National Renewable Energy Laboratory (NREL).
 An an open source version of ReEDS can be downloaded: https://www.nrel.gov/analysis/reeds/request-access-form.html

-The data and code files posted in this repository are related to projects completed in the GEG group at ETH Zurich that build off NREL's open source ReEDS model.
+The data and code files posted in this repository are related to projects completed in the GEG group at ETH Zurich that build off and use NREL's open source ReEDS code.

 For more questions, please email Jonathan Ogland-Hand: johand@ethz.ch